nozsavsev/backy/Readme.md

 }
 ```

-in plans are to implement argument parser that pulls data from request body, query, params, headers, etc. according to the types of the arguments.
+Plans are to implement argument parser that pulls data from request body, query, params, headers, etc., according to the types of the arguments.
 decorators would be used to mark which data to pull, from where and how to parse it.
-however for a clean syntax that would require a typoescript transformer which i need to research first.
+However, for a clean syntax that would require a TypeScript transformer, which I need to develop first.

-along with that i plan to implement a way to set a return type of a method to be used as a response type for openapi generator.
+Along with that, I plan to implement a way to set a return type of a method to be used as a response type for openapi generator.

 ## Services